 The below graph shows the average detached house price in the Buckinghamshire local authority area over time, sourced from the HPI.
 The two 26 WENDOVER ROAD sales from March 1995 and September 2020 have been plotted on the graph.
 A line has been extrapolated to show what the value of the property might have been over time, following each sale, had it maintained the same margin above or below the HPI (as a percentage).
 For example, the March 1995 sale was for 47% below the HPI.
 So the extrapolation line tracks at 47% below the HPI over time, until the September 2020 sale, where it rises to 36% below the HPI.
 The line then continues to track at 36% below the HPI.

-26 WENDOVER ROAD is 162m², which includes two extensions, according to the EPC inspection conducted in May 2014.
-This puts it in the largest 20% of detached houses houses in Aylesbury, based on EPC data.
-The below chart shows the distribution of detached houses houses by size in Aylesbury, and where 26 WENDOVER ROAD lies on this distribution: 85% of detached houses houses are smaller than 26 WENDOVER ROAD, and 14% of houses are larger.
+26 WENDOVER ROAD is 183m², which includes three extensions, according to the EPC inspection conducted in September 2025.
+This puts it in the largest 10% of detached houses houses in Aylesbury, based on EPC data.
+The below chart shows the distribution of detached houses houses by size in Aylesbury, and where 26 WENDOVER ROAD lies on this distribution: 94% of detached houses houses are smaller than 26 WENDOVER ROAD, and 6% of houses are larger.
 Note that EPC data is not available for all properties in Aylesbury.

 26 WENDOVER ROAD sits on a plot of roughly 0.070 of an acre, or 285m².
 The below map shows the location of 26 WENDOVER ROAD, an approximate outline of the building(s), and the indicative extent of the property.
 The plot extent is a Land Registry INSPIRE Index Polygon, and it is important to note that a title may include more than one polygon, whereas only one polygon is shown on the map (the polygon which intersects with the position of 26 WENDOVER ROAD).
 The full extent of the land contained in any registered title can only be identified from the individual title plan.
 The maps on this page should not be relied upon to establish the extent of a title.